Qiskit/qiskit-addon-cutting/docs/circuit_cutting/explanation/index.rst

 * subexperiments: A term used to describe the unique circuit samples associated with a subcircuit.
 These circuits have had their `BaseQPDGate`\ s decomposed into local Qiskit gates and measurements.
 Subexperiments are the circuits sent to the backend for execution.

-* decompose: We try to honor the Qiskit notion of "decompose" in the documentation and API, which loosely means transforming a gate into a less-abstracted representation. *Ocassionally*, we may use the term "decompose" to refer to the act of inserting `BaseQPDGate` instances into quantum circuits as "decomposing" a gate or wire; however, we try to use terms like "partition" and "cut" when referring to this to avoid ambiguity with Qiskit language.
+* decompose: We try to honor the Qiskit notion of "decompose" in the documentation and API, which loosely means transforming a gate into a less-abstracted representation. *Occasionally*, we may use the term "decompose" to refer to the act of inserting `BaseQPDGate` instances into quantum circuits as "decomposing" a gate or wire; however, we try to use terms like "partition" and "cut" when referring to this to avoid ambiguity with Qiskit language.

 Current limitations
 -------------------